Do you regularly work away from home?

 - Drawing Pins or Thumb tacks

-- On your selected tree tie one ribbon or item for the number of days before the event
+- On your selected tree tie one ribbon or item for the number of days before the event/the parent is away

 - The children remove an item each day